Updated February 2020

-TWP 200 Series is a semi-transparent oil based penetrating finish designed to extend the life of exterior wood such as decking, cedar shake siding, and shingles.
-Containing a paraffin oil, TWP 200 series penetrates wood extremely well.
-The Paraffin oil is a “non-drying” oil that enhances the wood cells structural stability.
-This greatly improves the woods life and appearance.
+TWP 200 Series is a semi-transparent oil-based penetrating finish designed to extend the life of exterior wood such as decking, cedar shake siding, and shingles.
+Containing a paraffin oil, the TWP 200 series penetrates wood extremely well.
+Paraffin oil is a “non-drying” oil that enhances the wood cells structural stability.
+This greatly improves the wood’s life and appearance.

 The penetrative portion of the product absorbs into aged and porous wood, adding bulk to aged and brittle wood fiber.
 This restores lubricity and flexibility to brittle shingles.
 The TWP 200 Series complies with all current Canada, US federal and state VOC (volatile organic compounds) regulations.

-The TWP 200 Series was designed for shakes and shingles but can be used for all exterior wood surfaces such as decking, fencing, log homes, cedar-framed homes, etc.
+The TWP 200 Series was designed for shakes and shingles but can be used for all exterior wood surfaces such as decking, fencing, log homes, cedar framed homes, etc.